About Me - My Core Value is: Living an authentic life.

 2004 Outstanding PA of the Year, by the NC Academy of Physician Assistants

-Member of MENSA, the international high IQ society.
+Member of MENSA, the international high IQ society continuously since April 1982, by WAIS testing.

 First chair of the Diversity Committee of the North Carolina Academy of Physician Assistants, and have served on the Duke Regional Hospital Diversity Committee.

-Member of the Duke Medicine Vista Society and the James B. Duke Society, as Duke figures prominently in my Trust and Estate Planning.
+Previously a member of the Duke Medicine Vista Society and the James B. Duke Society, as Duke figured prominently in my Trust and Estate Planning.